 - Overworking individual employees

 When something goes wrong during offshore work, it might be the fault of a manufacturer.
-While employers are responsible for maintaining vessels and equipment, great maintenance practices aren’t enough to prevent manufacturing defects and inadequacies.
+While employers are responsible for maintaining vessels and equipment, proper maintenance practices aren’t necessarily enough to prevent manufacturing defects and inadequacies.
 When a manufacturer makes an unsafe part that harms other people, they could be held liable for offshore accidents.

 If you’ve suffered from an accident while working offshore, Arnold & Itkin is ready to help you at (888) 346-5024.
 Call us now for a free consultation with our offshore injury lawyers.